 Meagan Stirling received her MFA in Printmaking from the University of Wisconsin in Madison.
 She is an exhibiting artist and educator.
 As an art educator, Stirling has worked in museums, galleries, non-profit arts organizations and schools connecting the art of our time to students and teachers.
-Stirling is currently an Instructor in the College of Arts & Media at the University of Colorado Denver.
-Having spent extensive time in the art marketplace, exhibiting her own artwork locally and nationally, she is very familiar with the creative industry.
+Stirling has taught classes with art students at Whitworth University, Beijing International College, and the University of Colorado Denver.
+Currently, she is Assistant Professor of Art at Westmont College.

 The paradox of daily life as safe and comfortable, juxtaposed with its polar opposite – defense against life’s uncertainties – appears to bully the American Dream itself.
 My art explores images of post World War II Americana where energy and resources were often used to advance comfort and promise safety and wellbeing.
 In my installations, I explore the structure of a safe home – streetlights, covenants, cul-de-sacs, speed bumps, alarms, and fences overlaid onto suburban neighborhoods and communities.
 My recent prints examine complexities and illusions created through the antithetical patterns of daily suburban life by exploring the extent to which perceived safety is part of the national psyche.